Koopman Kernel Regression: Koopman Kernel Regression

 \subsection{Functional Regression Problem}

-Notice that the problem reformulation of Lemma \ref{lemma:Invariants} is still intractable, as a closed-form expression for the flow map is generally unavailable even for known ODEs.
+Notice that the problem reformulation \eqref{prob:UnconIntrac} is still intractable, as a closed-form expression for the flow map is generally unavailable even for known ODEs.
 This requires integration schemes that can introduce inaccuracies over a time interval $[0,T]$.
-Thus, to make the above optimization problem tractable, data samples are used --- ubiquitous in learning dynamical systems. \begin{assumption} A collection of $N$ pairs of trajectories $\Data_N\tsgn{=}\{\bm{x}_{\trajT}^\datapt,{y}_{\trajT}^\datapt\}^N_{i=1} \!\in\! (\Set{X}_{\trajT} \tsgn{\times} \Set{Y}_{\trajT})^{N}$ is available.\looseness=-1 \end{assumption} Notice how, due to Lemma \ref{lemma:Invariants}, the invariance transformations \eqref{eq:EFtransform} are aggregated into the mode decomposition operator helping to formulate a supervised learning approach in the following.
+Thus, to make the above optimization problem tractable, data samples are used --- ubiquitous in learning dynamical systems. \begin{assumption} A collection of $N$ pairs of trajectories $\Data_N\tsgn{=}\{\bm{x}_{\trajT}^\datapt,{y}_{\trajT}^\datapt\}^N_{i=1} \!\in\! (\Set{X}_{\trajT} \tsgn{\times} \Set{Y}_{\trajT})^{N}$ is available.\looseness=-1 \end{assumption} By aggregating different invariance transformations \eqref{eq:EFtransform} into the \textit{mode decomposition operator} we can formulate a supervised learning approach in the following.

 \phantomsection{\bf Learning Problem~} With Assumption \ref{ass:dataT} and Lemma \ref{lemma:Invariants}, the sample-based approximation of problem \eqref{prob:UnconIntrac} reduces to solving